Jack Blackman

-Jack Blackman (29 January 1920 – 15 June 1978) was an Australian rules footballer who played for Hawthorn in the VFL during the 1940s.
+Jack Blackman (29 January 1920 – 15 June 1978) was an Australian rules footballer who played for Hawthorn in the Victorian Football League (VFL) and Preston in the Victorian Football Association (VFA).
+He won the J. J. Liston Trophy in 1949 as the VFA's best and fairest player.

+Career

 Blackman was a centre half back and first played for Hawthorn in 1939.
 He did not play between 1940 and 1944 due to his war service in the Royal Australian Navy as a lieutenant.
 When he returned in 1944 he did not miss a game all season and won Hawthorn's best and fairest.

 In 1947, Blackman crossed to Victorian Football Association club Preston as captain-coach without a clearance.
 He played there under throw-pass rules for three years, and he won the J. J. Liston Trophy in 1949.

-The following year he transferred to play for Horsham.
+The following year he transferred to play for Horsham as their captain-coach from 1950 to 1953.

+Blackman served in the Royal Australian Navy from 1940 to 1945.